 Many studies are flawed by assertions that there are no differences between groups, when what is meant is that the investigator has not found evidence of a difference.
 It may be that the investigator has not looked hard enough.
-A common example of a reason why no evidence of a difference is found is that the sample sizes are too small.
+An example of common reason why no evidence of a difference is found is that the sample sizes are too small.
 There is more on this issue in Week 12.